dsluo/kartoffels.club/content/posts/2022-05-17-upscaled-world-textures.md

 ## Downloads:

-Downloads are provided currently as a torrent.
+Downloads are provided:

+* **Torrent**.
 This requires using a torrent client.
 I recommend [qbittorent](https://www.qbittorrent.org).
+* **Nexus Mods download**.
+This requires a free Nexus Mods account.
+I recommend shelling out for premium as free users are capped at 2MB/s down.
+If you can't/won't pay for premium, I recommend using a download protector like [JDownloader2](https://jdownloader.org/jdownloader2) so you don't get a corrupted file after 10 hours.

 #### UPSCALED MAIN WORLD TEXTURES:

 Covers the bg/ffxiv textures and bgcommon textures.
 This is the main file.

 kart world textures v0.9 [(Torrent Magnet Link)](magnet:?xt=urn:btih:53eab8c1318a8682a417a1add131469a7ae4901b&dn=kart%20world%20textures%200.9.0&tr=udp%3A%2F%2Ftracker.openbittorrent.com%3A80&tr=udp%3A%2F%2Fopentor.org%3A2710&tr=udp%3A%2F%2Ftracker.ccc.de%3A80&tr=udp%3A%2F%2Ftracker.blackunicorn.xyz%3A6)

+kart world textures v0.9 ([Nexus Link](https://www.nexusmods.com/finalfantasy14/mods/1505?tab=files))

+* Main World Textures Pt 1
+* Main Word Textures Pt 2

 #### UPSCALED HOUSING TEXTURES ONLY: